raylaijh/indigo/_posts/2020-07-27-vault-certmanager-ocp.markdown

   - certificate
   - pki
 category: blog
-description: Running Vault on OpenShift
+description: Using Vault as a Certificate Manager on OpenShift
 ---

 <center>